ajaykumar-hackwarts/Mobile-Application-Security/AndroidBasics.md

 Example : You click a share button on photo and android shows a list of apps(whatsapp, gmail) to share the photo.

-- Intent Filter : It's a declaration in AndroidManifest.xml which tells the android which type of intents a component(activity, service, broadcast receiver) can handle.
+- Intent Filter : It's a declaration in AndroidManifest.xml in each app which tells the android which type of intents a component(activity, service, broadcast receiver) can handle.

 Example : With the same above example the list of app's manifest will have the intent filter will say that I can handle this like share the photo.